-- tumor not shrinking
+- a tumor growing or not shrinking

 - cancer symptoms returning

 If any of these issues occur, the doctor may recommend other types of therapy.

 A chemotherapy course usually lasts 3–6 months, although this can vary.

 The timing depends on various factors, including the type and stage of cancer, the person’s overall health, and the type of chemotherapy drug that the doctor uses.

 Doctors do tests at intervals to assess the effectiveness of chemotherapy.